Raynannnn/LETReady--Final-Project-/README.md

 * Centralized repository of LET reviewers.
 * Updated and organized study materials.
 * User-friendly interface for easy navigation.
-  *(Note: Add more specific features here if you have them, e.g., quizzes, search, categorization, progress tracking.)*

 ## Technology Stack

-*(Based on your implementation — adjust if needed)*

 * Frontend: HTML, CSS, JavaScript
 * Backend: *(Optional if applicable)*